Translate English video to Polish | Online tool | HeyGen

 How can I start translating English videos if I’m new to HeyGen?

-You can get started straight away by creating a free account, uploading your English video, and selecting Polish as the target language.
+You can begin right away by creating a free account, uploading your English video, and selecting Polish as the target language.
 The streamlined workflow guides you through translation, review, and export.
 Start your account here.

 Are there creative tools I can use alongside Polish translation?